zkikvidze/ASM-IP-Blocker/README.md

 # ASM-IP-Blocker

-Simple F5 BIG-IP ASM API Client, which blocks ip address for given policy.
+Simple F5 BIG-IP ASM API Client, which blocks or unblocks ip address for given policy.

 Works on Python 2 and Python 3.